4ms/metamodule-docs-website/docs/preferences.md

 -  __Audio Settings__

-     Sample Rate: 24000, 36000, 48000, or 96000.
+     **Sample Rate:** 24000, 36000, 48000, or 96000.
 Higher values are generally better quality but use more CPU.

-     Block Size: 16, 32, 64, 128, 256, 512.
-Lower values result in less latency.
+     **Block Size:** 16, 32, 64, 128, 256, 512.
+Lower values result in less
+     latency.
 Some modules may only work with higher values.
 Sometimes higher values are more efficient, using less CPU (varies per module and patch).

-     Overrun Retries:
+     **Overrun Retries:** If a patch takes too long to render a block of audio, there will be an audio glitch.
+This setting selects the number of audio glitches you're willing to tolerate in a one second period before the patch is stopped.

    [![Audio Settings](./img/prefs-audio-settings.png){ .wide-240 }](./img/prefs-audio-settings.png)